-Current machine learning research typically views collaborative AI as a multi-agent reinforcement learning (MARL) problem \cite{gronauerMultiagentDeepReinforcement2022}.
-Although MARL algorithms can perform well on benchmark metrics, they often overlook human-computer interaction (HCI) design principles \cite{carroll2019utility}.
-This divergence is concerning, as the adoption of these algorithms will critically depend on human users accepting these AI agents.
-The focus on performance metrics over user studies is in part due to the complexity of modeling human behavior.
-This is not surprising, given the nuance in human behavior and the lack of formal overarching models that could anticipate these intricacies \cite{bhambri2023benchmarking, carroll2019utility, mckee2024warmth,siu2021evaluation}.
-Due to this challenge of modeling nuanced human behaviors, research into human-AI collaboration generally focuses on either multi-agent performance metrics or human-centered designs, rarely both \cite{bhambri2023benchmarking, mckee2024warmth}.
-Attempts to integrate these important human considerations often add complexity to the modeling framework.
-For example, researchers have modeled agents from human demonstrations (behavior cloning).
-This method has several notable limitations.
-Firstly, human data is relatively costly to collect.
-Secondly, training an algorithm to reproduce human-like behavior does not explicitly integrate validated design principles \cite{codevilla2019exploring}.
-Finally, behavior-cloning struggles to perform as well as more simulation-based methods \cite{strouse2021collaborating}.
-This combination of circumstances limits behavior-cloning to niche situations, as it is neither performance-maximizing, nor interpretable.
+Current machine learning research typically views agentic AI designed to collaborate with people as a multi-agent reinforcement learning (MARL) problem \citep{gronauerMultiagentDeepReinforcement2022}.
+A common difficulty in MARL research is integrating human considerations into the algorithms that give rise to the agentic AI's behavior.
+For example, researchers have modeled agents from human demonstrations (behavior cloning), but this method has several notable limitations.
+First, human data is relatively costly to collect.
+Second, training an algorithm to reproduce human-like behavior does not explicitly integrate validated design principles \citep{codevilla2019exploring}.
+Finally, behavior cloning struggles to perform as well as more simulation-based methods \citep{strouse2021collaborating}.
+This combination of factors limits the applicability of behavior-cloning approaches.